Agricultural Education Program

 - 3.0 undergraduate GPA

-- Writing Sample – up to 10 pages and may be a previous capstone project, thesis, journal article, or other scholarly work which exemplifies your writing abilities.
+- Writing Sample – up to 10 pages and may be a previous capstone project, thesis, journal article, or other scholarly work that exemplifies your writing abilities.

-- (Optional) GTA application (check box and statement of interest of teaching)
+- (Optional) GTA application (check box and statement of interest in teaching)

 Graduate Programs